gottacatchenall/thesis_proposal/README.md

 ## Data

-The data for this chapter is derived from multiple souces and can be split into three categories.
-(1) Field data from three different locations across Colorado.
-All field sites have multiple plots across an elevational gradient.
+The data for this chapter is derived from multiple souces and can be split into four categories.
+(1) Field data from three different field sites across Colorado, each with multiple plots across an elevational gradient, for seven, seven, and three years resptively.

-System description: lots of data on _Bombus_ (bumblebees) and wildflowers.
-Three different sites, (7/7/3) years each, each covering an elevational gradient.
+This data was collected by Paul CaraDonna and Jane Oglevie (from the Rocky Mountain Biological Laboratory) and Julian Resasco (CU Boulder).
+(2) GBIF spatial occurrence records of each of these species across Colorado, including a metaweb of interactions across all of Colroado taken from GBIF.
+(3) Remotely sensed data consisting of current and forecasting bioclimatic variables from CHELSA.
+(4) Phylogeny derived from NCBI GenBank barcodes for mitochondrial COI (bumblebees) and chloroplast rbcL (flowers).

 ## Methods

-The issue is that we don't really know what interactions are like now.
-So we also need to predict interactions as they exist _in the present_ as the data we have and temporally sparse and likely to contain many interaction "false-negatives" [@Strydom2021RoaPre].
+As the data we have is spatially sparse and likely to contain many interaction "false-negatives" [@Strydom2021RoaPre], we beign by predicting a metaweb of interactions as they exist _in the present_.

 In stages, (1) take data from multiple sites to predict a spatial